-For individuals who are at or slightly above their ideal bodyweight, liposuction is an effective way to remove excess subcutaneous fat (i.e., fat that is under the skin) from nearly any area of the body.
-Specifically, liposuction can treat the abdomen, flanks (“love handles”), back, knees, thighs, hips, buttocks, upper arms, chest, chin and neck.
+Liposuction is an effective way to remove excess subcutaneous fat (i.e., fat that is under the skin) from nearly any area of the body.
+Specifically, liposuction can treat the abdomen, flanks (“love handles”), back, knees, inner and outer thighs, hips, buttocks, upper arms, chest, chin and neck.

 In addition, liposuction cannot restore skin elasticity and is intended for individuals with good skin health.
 This is so the skin will “bounce back” to a smaller shape and size after liposuction.
 For individuals with loose skin that has lost its elastic quality, a more intensive body contouring procedure such as abdominoplasty (“tummy tuck”) might be required for optimal aesthetic results.